AaltoSciComp/scicomp-docs/aalto/welcomestudents.rst

 software on these machines is managed by the Science-IT team.
 This is the place if you need to play with GPUs, deep learning, etc.

-In principle, the use of :doc:`Triton <../triton/index>` is available for students, but in practice we try to direct students to the most appropriate resources.
-First, try the resources above.
-If you do need Triton, ask if this is for research and apply through that.
+The use of :doc:`Triton <../triton/index>` is primarily for research purposes.
+If you are in a course with advanced computing needs, ask the course instructor to contact us to discuss access for the class.
-Otherwise, send us a full description of your need.
+Your instructor will tell you when to contact us.